ptrthomas/karate-todomvc/README.md

 * also see: https://twitter.com/ptrthomas/status/1335611577270038528

 ## Running Locally
-* clone this repository: `git clone https://github.com/ptrthomas/karate-todomvc.git`
+* clone this repository: `git clone https://github.com/ptrthomas/karate-todomvc.git` or [download a ZIP](https://github.com/ptrthomas/karate-todomvc/archive/main.zip)
 * download `karate-0.9.9.RC2.jar` from [here](https://dl.bintray.com/ptrthomas/karate/) (or use jbang, see below)
 * rename it to `karate.jar`, place it in the same folder as the files from git
 * Java (only a [JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) is needed)